Implementing SPA along key service pathways

 Page transition → API call → Load bar displayed → API response → Page rendering

 This flow has the issue that a white screen (loading bar) is always displayed during page transitions, which is of little significance to the user.
-Since Prefetch operates as the next flow, it can eliminate the flow that displays the loading bar.
+Since Prefetch operates as the next step in the flow, it can eliminate the need for the loading bar.

 Click card → API call → API response → Page transition & rendering